 Dr. Meddings began his academic career in 1987 as an Assistant Professor in the Department of Internal Medicine at the University of Calgary.
-In 2000, he was appointed Head of the Division of Gastroenterology at the University and Chief, Division of Gastroenterology at the Calgary Health Region.
-From 2004 – 2009 he was Chair, Department of Medicine at the University of Alberta.
-He returned to the University of Calgary in 2009 as Vice Dean, Faculty of Medicine and served as Interim Vice-President (Research) in 2010-11.
+By 2000, he headed the Division of Gastroenterology at the University and was Chief of the Division of Gastroenterology at the Calgary Health Region.
+He also chaired the Department of Medicine at the University of Alberta from 2004 – 2009, after which he returned to the University of Calgary in 2009 as Vice Dean of the Faculty of Medicine.
+He served as Interim Vice-President (Research) in 2010-11.

 Dr. Meddings has a distinguished record of research, peer-reviewed publication and graduate supervision in the areas of celiac disease, inflammatory bowel disease and intestinal permeability.